paucablop/chemotools/get-started/datasets.md

 X_train, y_train = load_fermentation_train()
 ```

-{: .note}
+: .note}
-> Learn how to train a PLS model using the Fermentation Dataset [on the training Guide](https://paucablop.github.io/chemotools/get-started/brewing_regressor.html).
+> Want to master the art of building a PLS model using the Fermentation Dataset? 📝 [Dive into our Training Guide](https://paucablop.github.io/chemotools/get-started/brewing_regressor.html).

-##### __THE TEST SET__
+#### __🧪 THE TEST SET: Real-Time Exploration___

-The test set consists of over 1000 spectra collected in _real-time_ during a fermentation process.
-The spectra are collected every 1.25 minutes for a period of several hours.
-Moreover, 35 reference glucose concentrations measured by HPLC are available for the test set.
-These reference concentrations where measured every hour during the fermentation and can be used to evaluate the performance of a model.
+The test set takes you on a real-time adventure with over 1000 spectra collected during a fermentation process.
+These spectra are captured every 1.25 minutes over several hours.
+Moreover, you have 35 reference glucose concentrations, measured hourly during the fermentation, to gauge your model's performance.

-The test set can be loaded using the ```load_fermentation_test``` function:
+Ready for this real-time exploration?
+Load the test set like a pro:

 ```python
 from chemotools.datasets import load_fermentation_test